 In June 1904 the prison was reclassified as a penal settlement becoming an annex of Fremantle Gaol both for Aboriginal and good conduct non-Aboriginal prisoners.
 By the end of the decade moves were being planned for the removal of all non-Aboriginal

 prisoners to the mainland.
 This did not occur and they continued to remain at the prison until it closed.

-Throughout the history of the prison the Aboriginal inmates were assigned to more basic tasks such as wood chopping, carting water and sanitary requirements.
-The non-Aboriginal prisoners attending to the more sophisticated tasks.
+Throughout the history of the prison the Aboriginal inmates were assigned to more undesired tasks such as wood chopping, carting water and sanitary requirements.
+The non-Aboriginal prisoners attending to the more favourable tasks.
 This system remained

 unchanged until the close of the prison in 1931.

 From 1922 onwards there were less than a dozen Aboriginal prisoners on Wadjemup at any given time.
 In December each year, with the beginning of the tourist season, they were transferred back to Fremantle and then returned to the island six months later.

 Though still confined to their huts at night their daily existence was vastly different to that endured prisoners in the preceding 60 years.
 By December 1931 there were only five remaining Aboriginal prisoners at Wadjemup.
 Four departed on 3 December and the last prisoner a week later.

 During its lifespan Rottnest Prison reformed from a draconian establishment where around 400 Aboriginal men died and were buried prior to the turn of the century, to a more accepting institution very much aligned to the original intent from 1900 to 1931.

 The journey to Wadjemup commenced with the act of a crime.
 These transgressions ranged from the very petty, for example use of obscene language or the theft of a loaf of bread through to the extreme, murder, offences under the Criminal Code